About the Library Collections

 Many of our reference sources (encyclopedias, dictionaries, statistics, etc.) are available online.
 For more information, visit the Reference Sources page.
-For reference material online, visit the Databases page, and select “Reference” under Database Types.
+To access the library's Reference Databases, visit the Databases page.

 Special Collections & Archives

 A number of unique/rare collections as well as Cal State LA archival material is housed here on site in Special Collections and Archives, located on the second floor of Library South.
 For more information, visit the Special Collections & Archives page.

 Theses & Dissertations Collection

 The Library maintains copies of print Masters theses (in our Special Collections & Archives department) written by Cal State LA Graduates up to the year 2011.
 Beginning in the Fall of 2011, all master's degree theses, projects, and doctoral dissertations are submitted electronically and available online in the University Library Digital Repository.

 How to Recommend New Titles for the Library to Acquire